kaikang-sde/kaikang-sde.github.io/_posts/Architecture/Computer Networking/2025-02-22-basic-of-computer-networking.md

 |                             | 1.Physical Layer      | *(Part of Network Access Layer)* | IEEE 802.1A, IEEE 802.2 ~ IEEE 802.11 |

+The **application layer** is the topmost layer in the network protocol stack and is **directly interfacing with the end user**.
+> ❗️ It **is not** the application itself, but rather a **standardized interface** that supports communication between applications over the network.

+The core goal of the application layer is to:
+- **Ensure interoperability**: Allow different types of applications (e.g., email clients, web browsers, file transfer tools) to **communicate using common protocols**.
+- **Bridge the gap**: Abstract lower-level protocols and provide a **uniform API** for application-level data exchange.

 **Sending a Packet (Data Flow: Top to Bottom)**
 ```text
 [Application Layer]  — Message -> msg: Hi